-The Asclipeion, surrounded by woods of pine and cypress trees, is one of the most famous monuments on the island of Kos and is situated on a slope facing the coast of Asia Minor a mere 3.5kms north west of Kos Town.
+The Asclepieion, surrounded by woods of pine and cypress trees, is one of the most famous monuments on the island of Kos and is situated on a slope facing the coast of Asia Minor a mere 3.5kms north west of Kos Town.

-The site is laid out in three terraces.
+The site is laid out in terraces.

-The surviving ruins of the Asclipeion do not extend beyond the 4th century BC and mainly belong to the Hellenistic Age.
+The surviving ruins of the Asclepieion do not extend beyond the 4th century BC and mainly belong to the Hellenistic Age.
 Construction material from the archeological site has been unfortunately used, during the times, notably for the erection of the Kos Town Fortress and the Mosques at the Lotzia and Eleftheria squares.

 On the lowest terrace there was a stoa in the shape of the greek letter Π. The southern side is dominated by the retaining wall, bedecked with niches, in one of which there is a fountain.
 To the east there is a complex of Roman baths (Thermae) dating from the 3rd century AD.
 Its massive walls, built with small stone and lime, stand out.

 On the middle terrace you will see the remains of a large altar (of Kyparissios Apollo) which was built around the middle of the 4th century BC.
-It is one of the earliest structures in the Asklipeion.
+It is one of the earliest structures in the Asclepieion.
 To the west of the altar there is a temple of Asklepios in Ionian style, dating from the 3rd century BC.
 In its nave, it has a rectangular pit of small depth covered by a marble slab where the offertory box (thysayros) was kept.
 To the south of the altar, there are the foundations of a semi-circular platform.
 To the east of the altar there is a Roman temple in the Corinthian order from the 2nd century AD.

 On the upper terrace lie the remains of the Doric temple of Asklepios from the 2nd century BC, 33.28 meters long and 18.79 meters wide, where the Church of “Panayia tou Alsous” was built (see above).
 On the south side, the staircase leading to the sacred cypress grove is discernible.
 On the same terrace there are the branches of an aqueduct.

-The Asclipeion is quite impressive as it is surrounded by vegetation, mainly pine woods and cypress trees, and the panorama is quite stunning, as on clear days you can admire the view of the Turkish shores on the other side of the expanse of water.
+The Asclepieion is quite impressive as it is surrounded by vegetation, mainly pine woods and cypress trees, and the panorama is quite stunning, as on clear days you can admire the view of the Turkish shores on the other side of the expanse of water.